collective/collective.developermanual/source/templates_css_and_javascripts/css.rst

 Condition for Diazo themed sites
 --------------------------------

-To check if theming is active, will return true if Diazo is enabled
+To check if theming is active, will return true if Diazo is enabled.

 .. code-block:: xml: